-My teenage daughter doesn’t practice good hygiene.
+My daughter, a teenage girl, has poor hygiene.
 At 15 she yells at me when I ask her to go shower.
 It doesn’t matter if it’s in the morning before school or after dance, sports, or a day at the beach.
 Sometimes she just runs the water without actually showering.
 It’s evident that she hasn’t showered because her towels are dry and no soap has been used.
 Yet she will use a bunch of deodorant and spend all day making sure her hair is perfect.
 It’s been going on for a while; I thought she’d grow out of it but she hasn’t.
 She goes away to college in two years.
 Any advice?

 EXPERT | Tori Cordiano, Ph.D.

 The teenage drive toward autonomy is strong, and you are seeing it play out in your daughter’s resistance to your suggestions (pleas, demands) about her personal hygiene.
 Sometimes, teenagers will let a power struggle with a parent eclipse their own good judgment at their own expense.
 Likely, your daughter does care about her appearance, as evidenced through her use of deodorant and her concern about her hair.
 She also probably knows she should be showering more regularly.
 However, she’s not interested in, and is in fact actively rejecting, your well-meaning advice.
 Your goal here is to take the heat out of your conversations in this area.
 Teenagers are sensitive about even perceived criticism over their appearance.
 You’ll want to avoid shaming her for her lack of hygiene.